-We will update County Council, and not solely the Warden, on significant matters, if any, arising from the completion of the audit, including the completion of the above procedures.
+We will update Committee on significant matters, if any, arising from the completion of the audit, including the completion of the above procedures.

-Our auditor's report, a draft of which is provided in Appendix A: Draft Auditor's Report, will be dated upon the completion of any remaining procedures.
+Our auditors' report, a draft of which is provided in Appendix: Draft Auditors' Report, will be dated upon the completion of any remaining procedures.